Introduction to PostGIS

 PostGIS is a spatial database.
-Oracle Spatial and SQL Server 2008 are also spatial databases.
+Oracle Spatial and SQL Server (2008 and later) are also spatial databases.
 But what does that mean; what is it that makes an ordinary database a spatial database?

 Spatial databases store and manipulate spatial objects like any other object in the database.